Column: No majors, but a major finish by Rory McIlroy

 "Winning the tournament if everyone had started even," McIlroy said.
 "My goal at the start of the week was to just shoot the lowest score.
 If that happened to work out the right way, then so be it.
 But I never strayed from that thought process.
 I was playing a little tournament inside my head. ...
 And then going out in the final group and shooting 66 alongside the No. 1 player in the world, when he got the better of me a few weeks ago."

-The majors are over, and there's nothing McIlroy can do it now.
+The majors are over, and there's nothing McIlroy can do about it now.

 That should define his year.